Degree/Training Requirements

 Q. I did not pass the exam; now what?

-A. You have six years from the date of completion of your training program to become certified.
-If you did not take the exam or you failed to achieve a passing score on either the general exam, the specialty exam, or both exams, then you must reapply in order to take the exams in the next cycle.
-If you do not achieve certification within 6 years, you are no longer eligible for certification in that specialty without fulfilling the requirements for regaining eligibility for initial certification.
+A. Applicants have six years from the date of completion of training to become certified.
+If an applicant did not take an exam or failed to achieve a passing score on either the general exam, the specialty exam, or both exams, then they must reapply in order to take the failed exam(s) in a future cycle.
+Applicants who do not achieve certification within six (6) years, are no longer eligible for certification in that specialty without fulfilling the requirements for regaining eligibility for initial certification.

 Q. Am I allowed to discuss or disclose questions that were on the exam?